fstarred/arcade-hacks/ffight/README.md

 OBJ are basically the graphics that stands in front of the other layers, such as enemies, main characters or breakable objects; OBJ are composed of tiles.<br>

-These objcets can be displayed in Sprite/Shape mode:<br>
+These objects can be displayed in Sprite/Shape mode:<br>
 While the first one requires less instructions to draw, it is often inefficient in terms of memory, so the latter mode was mostly used on CPS1.<br>

 On Shape mode every tile needs to be specified, so it allows the graphics to be more dynamic in terms of space and palette.